axelitus/fuel-pkg-history/README.md

 ```
 class MyNewController extends Controller_History
+{
+}
 ```

-The Controller_History class uses the before() and after() controller functions, so if you overload this in your derived controller it won't work.
+The Controller_History class uses the before() and after() controller functions, so if you overload this in your derived controller it won't work unless you use the parent::before() and parent::after() statements inside your functions.
-If you need to use those functions in your controller, check the code in the base class and copy it as needed.
+Check the code in the base class and modify it as needed if you don't want to use the parent::before() and parent::after() calls.

 ### Configuration